 What is the ideal amount of lead time?
 Even Jim Cutler, our Operations Manager, who has seen it all and “knows a thing or two” about label production, can’t answer the question definitively.
 Here’s his best attempt:

 “For screenprint jobs, ten days should be fine.

 “For flexo jobs, if it’s a reorder and we have the plates, ten days should be fine.
 We want to keep our flexo presses busy.

-“But for new jobs requiring special stocks or new dies, even ten days can be rough.”
+“But for new orders requiring special stocks or new dies, even ten days can be rough.”

-It is probably safe to say that the longer the lead time, the better, with two full weeks seeming pretty comfortable (and noting there are ways this can sometimes be shortened).
+It is probably safe to say that the longer the lead time, the better, with two full weeks the standard.

 In conclusion, here’s Jim’s suggestion:

-“Conferring with your Account Exec or Sales Coordinator about your real due date is THE biggest help.”
+“Conferring with your Account Exec or Sales Coordinator about your real need-by date is THE biggest help.”

-Conferring with your sales rep, who then checks in with our Scheduler and Purchasing Manager, who may check in with our Digital, Flexo or Finishing team, is the best way to manage time.
+Conferring with your sales rep, who then checks in with our Scheduler and Purchasing Manager, who may check in with our Digital, Flexo or Finishing team, is the best starting place.
 It really does “take a village” to produce a label.